if this tutorial is helpful in the creation of your own webpages,

 Note: surfaces require a lot of memory and are slow to load.
 This is especially true now that we are using JSmol and HTML5 instead of the java-based Jmol.
 If you get an unresponsive script, please choose continue. you may need to do this several times, depending on the script.

-the molecules in the right part (below).
 Use the scrollbar to

 the right to scroll through the text of this exhibit.

 To evoke renderings of the molecule that illustrate particular